Back to Guides

 What is the most important red flag in a fund conversation?

 There is rarely only one.
-A weak combination of vague strategy, poor fee transparency, rushed sales pressure, and little attention to U.S. tax coordination is usually more revealing than any single line item.
+A weak combination of vague strategy, poor fee transparency, rushed sales pressure, and little attention to U.S. compliance support is usually more revealing than any single line item.

-Why should Americans care about tax-related red flags during fund diligence?
+Why should Americans care about financial-related red flags during fund diligence?

-Because a fund can sound attractive on the residency side while still creating a more complex U.S. reporting and tax picture than expected.
+Because a fund can sound attractive on the residency side while still creating a more complex U.S. reporting and financial picture than expected.
 Ignoring that layer weakens the diligence process.

 What should I read after this page?